Use & Submission of Common Names

 1. Included species, in most cases, will inhabit the United States, Canada, or their possessions and territories.
 In special cases, other species may be added.

-2. The ESA Common Names Committee will consider proposals for names for currently valid species and subspecies; under exceptional circumstances, the committee will consider proposals for names of genera, but the committee will not consider proposals for higher level taxa.
+2. The ESA Common Names Committee will consider proposals for names for currently valid species and subspecies; under exceptional circumstances, the committee will consider proposals for names of genera.
+The committee is unlikely to consider proposals for higher level taxa unless a strong case for their inclusion has been made.

 3. The list of common names is intended to include those insects and other invertebrates commonly of concern or interest to entomologists because of their economic or medical importance, striking appearance, abundant occurrence, or endangered status, or for any other sufficient reason.